tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 https://www.esquire.com/entertainment/tv/a32416884/jonathan-schmitz-scott-amedure-murder-trial-by-media-true-story-jenny-jones-show/ para 4

 Three days after <mark>Amedure and Schmitz flew home</mark> together to Detroit from Chicago following the episode’s taping, <mark num=3>Schmitz showed up at Amedure’s mobile home to inquire about whether</mark> <mark num=2>a suggestive note left on his driveway</mark> <mark>was from Amedure.
 When Amedure admitted it was, Schmitz went to his car and returned to the door with a newly purchased 12-gauge shotgun.
 Schmitz shot Amedure twice in the chest and killed him.
 He immediately called 911 to turn himself in.
-During the call Schmitz is asked why he shot Amedure, to which he replies “Because he played a very fucking bad thing on me.
+During the call Schmitz is asked why he shot Amedure, to which he replies "Because he played a very fucking bad thing on me.
 He took me on Jenny Jones.”</mark>

 </from>
 </compare>